ScienceDiscoverer/steamscrd/README.md

 &nbsp;&nbsp;&nbsp;![GitHub all releases](https://img.shields.io/github/downloads/ScienceDiscoverer/steamscrd/total)
 &nbsp;&nbsp;&nbsp;[![Sponsor Badge](https://img.shields.io/badge/%E2%98%95_Sponsor-blue)](https://www.buymeacoffee.com/sciencediscoverer)

-Download all the screenshots from a public steam profile.
+Download all the screenshots from a public Steam profile.
 No sign-in required.
 Screenshot description and upload date are embedded directly into the `JPG` file, saved into separate folder for each game.
 Profanity filter and restricted content is not a problem for this tool.

 ![Program GIF demo](readme/steamscrd.gif)